ksopyla/Pandas_Worldbank_GDP/README.md

 The goal is to answer the question:

-**How far in economic develpment eastern Europe conoutries are relative to developed countries like Germany and France?**
+**How far in economic development eastern Europe countries are relative to developed countries like Germany and France?**

 To answer this question we will analyze four GDP factors: